wadpac/GGIR/docs/reference/g.fragmentation.md

 - frag.metrics:

-  Character with fragmentation metric to exract.
+  Character with fragmentation metric to extract.
 Can be "mean", "TP", "Gini", "power", or "CoV", "NFragPM", or all the above metrics with "all".
 See details.